realvjy/uiLogos-sketch-plugin/README.md

 4. Place the extracted folder directly to the Plugins folder.

 ## Install with Sketch Runner
-With Sketch Runner, just go to the 'install' command and search for 'uilogos'.
+With Sketch Runner, just go to the `install` command and search for `uilogos`.
 Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
 [Download Runner here](http://www.sketchrunner.com).

 ![Sketch Runner screenshot](http://...?raw=true)